|

 realise that there are no phones, no TV, no newspapers – no sources of bad

-for walks in the scrub whilst noticing everything around you – to those
+to go for walks in the scrub whilst noticing everything around you – to

-that you no longer stay awake at night, nor need to sleep during the
+notice that you no longer stay awake at night, nor need to sleep during

-daylight hours.
-You become reacquainted with seeing minute detail in
+the daylight hours.
+You become reacquainted with seeing minute

-everything around you, not just simply the quick scan for threats or
+detail in everything around you, not just simply the quick scan for

-whatever.
-You hear various noises that puzzle you, as they are totally
+threats or whatever.
+You hear various noises that puzzle you, as

-alone without the background noises of civilisation, you stop and listen,
+they are totally alone without the background noises of civilisation, you

-your mind questioning and reasoning once again, unlike it has done for
+stop and listen, your mind questioning and reasoning once again, unlike it

-many years of switching out the trivia of day to day existence, so that
+has done for many years of switching out the trivia of day to day

 Only